-The Office of Forensic Mental Health Services with headquarters in Olympia is responsible for the leadership and management of the department's adult forensic mental health care system.
-OFMHS provides forensic evaluations, competency restoration, not guilty by reason of insanity treatment services, and liaison services to effectively coordinate efforts with system partners to meet shared goals.
+The DSHS's Office of Forensic Mental Health Services (OFMHS) with headquarters in Lacey is responsible for the leadership and management of the Department's adult forensic mental health care system.
+The OFMHS provides forensic evaluations, competency restoration, Not Guilty by Reason of Insanity (NGRI) treatment services, and liaison services to effectively coordinate efforts with system partners to meet shared goals.

-OFMHS also provides ongoing training and technical assistance to improve quality and timeliness of forensic mental health services, data management and resource allocation, training and certification of evaluators, and quality monitoring and reporting.
+The OFMHS additionally provides ongoing training and technical assistance to improve quality and timeliness of forensic mental health services, data management and resource allocation, training and certification of evaluators, and quality monitoring and reporting.

-OFMHS works in collaboration with community partners implement robust diversion efforts to prevent individuals with mental illness from entering the criminal court system.
+The OFMHS works in collaboration with community partners implement robust diversion efforts to prevent individuals with mental illness from entering the criminal justice system.